 You may wonder what an estate plan entails.
 A proper plan ensures the income needed to maintain your lifestyle while responsibly providing for your heirs.
-Beyond dollars and cents, there are less quanitifiable concerns too, e.g. end of life wishes.
+Beyond dollars and cents, there are less quanitifiable concerns too such as end of life wishes.
 Our process ensures these goals are met.

-The elder law/special needs planning attorney has the opportunity to make a difference in the lives of their clients and families.
-The first step for the attorney is to ascertain all of the relevant facts and the client's objectives when developing a plan for the client.
+An estate planning attorney has the opportunity to make a difference in their client’s lives.
+The first step is to ascertain the relevant facts and the client’s objectives when developing a plan.
 Misinformation or the lack of necessary information can significantly affect the validity of the plan, and therefore the end result.
 Here is a general outline of our process:

-The quest for information should begin before the initial meeting with the client.
-The most efficient method of gathering information is through the use of a questionnaire.
-Our questionnaire is designed to provide the attorney with all the information necessary to assess the client's situation and implement an appropriate plan.
-Having the questionnaire completed prior to the consultation will allow the attorney to address the client's questions and concerns without the delay of gathering information during the consultation.
+Our process begins with a questionnaire and a consultation.
+Our questionnaire is designed to provide the attorney with all the information necessary to assess the situation and implement an appropriate plan.
+Having the questionnaire completed prior to the consultation will allow the attorney to address the client’s questions and concerns without the delay of gathering information during the consultation.

 Is asset protection only important during your lifetime, or should beneficiaries have their own trusts?
 Do you have minor children, a blended family or family business?
 Our questionnaire will assist you with these questions.

 Don’t be afraid to ask questions.
 We discuss financial concerns and less quantifiable concerns, such as the role of an Advanced Healthcare Directive and how to choose a trustee.

 Here you put your plan into place.
 There are several steps, which often include: setting up an asset protection trust, private trust company, funding the trust, and executing supporting documents such as a Durable Power of Attorney.